-Some of the tools and strategies needed to keep your business’ data and infrastructure safe could be new to your business, but for the most part many of them are actions that any organization looking to secure their IT would take.
-Let’s take a look at some of the strategies used to secure remote endpoints.
+Some of the tools and strategies needed to keep your business’ data and infrastructure safe could be new to your business.
+Still, many of them are actions that any organization looking to secure their IT would take for the most part.
+Let’s look at some of the strategies used to connect remote endpoints.

 Virtual Private Networks

-One of the largest problems that the business using remote workers has to deal with is actually one of the largest problems that they need to deal with if all their people were safe and sound on their local computing network: Phishing.
-The remote workforce exacerbates this problem for any organization as it has been proven that more phishing opportunities are successful because people are working from home and aren’t always under the protections they would have inside the office.
+One of the most significant problems that the business using remote workers has to deal with is one of the most considerable problems they would have if all their people were safe and sound on their local computing network: Phishing.
+The remote workforce exacerbates this problem for any organization.
+It has been proven that more phishing opportunities are successful because people are working from home and aren’t always under the protections they would have inside the office.

-Today there is the Endpoint Protection and Response (EDR) tool that provides an extra set of protection against malicious intent, but most of the heavy lifting here will have to be done by your staff.
+Today, the Endpoint Protection and Response (EDR) tool provides an extra set of protection against malicious intent, but most of the heavy lifting here will have to be done by your staff.
 Ensuring they are trained in how phishing attacks work can go a long way toward protecting your business from attack.
-Having clear procedures on what to do in case they come across a possible phishing message is a good strategy as well.
+Having clear procedures on what to do if they come across a possible phishing message is a good strategy.

-Going a step further, it should be a priority for your organization’s IT department to have a comprehensive threat intelligence system installed.
-Threats are constantly changing and evolving so your defenses will have to as well.
-Most threat intelligence systems include a set of detection rules that work to quickly identify threats as they evolve.
+Going a step further, it should be a priority for your organization’s IT department to install a comprehensive threat intelligence system.
+Threats are constantly changing and evolving, so your defenses will also have to.
+Most threat intelligence systems include a set of detection rules that identify threats as they develop quickly.
 This will at the very least keep your IT support staff in the know about potential threats to your business’ IT.

-When an end user does succumb to phishing tactics there has to be a procedure in place that can quickly mitigate the threat.
+When an end-user succumb to phishing tactics, there has to be a procedure that can quickly mitigate the threat.
 After all, nobody is perfect.
-The EDR is a good tool to use to respond to potential breaches in security protocol as it allows you to deploy resources to determine how bad a possible infection is, actively quarantine it, and mitigate the threat completely.
-The EDR also provides automation options that can aid the campaign against hackers and malware.
+The EDR is an excellent tool to respond to potential breaches in security protocol.
+It allows you to deploy resources to determine how nasty a possible infection is, actively quarantine it, and mitigate the threat completely.
+The EDR also provides automation options to aid the campaign against hackers and malware.

 Cybersecurity is extremely important for any business that relies on technology.
-If you would like to learn more about steps you can take and resources you can use to keep threats from negatively affecting your business, call the IT experts at WheelHouse IT today at (877) 771-2384.
+If you would like to learn more about the steps you can take and resources you can use to keep threats from negatively affecting your business, book time on our calendar below.